Grocery Coupons can be found everywhere! The more accustomed you become to collecting and using coupons, the more coupons will turn up.

 Almost every chain of grocery stores offers a weekly/monthly magazine, packed with store coupons and deals.

-Grocery store coupons are an excellent augmentation to the Sunday paper coupons, and often be stacked with the manufacturer coupons to increase the shopper’s savings.
+Grocery store coupons are an excellent augmentation to the Sunday paper coupons, and can often be stacked with the manufacturer coupons to increase the shopper’s savings.

 - Coupon Magazines